spearstone/joomla_spearston_auth/README.md

+# UNDER INITIAL DEVELOPMENT
+ - Once this extension is fully developed and tested, this message will be removed and a release 1.0.0 will be made.

 # Spearstone Auth Extension for Joomla 4

 The `spearstone_auth` extension integrates an external OIDC-compliant Identity Provider (IDP), such as Ory Hydra, into Joomla 4.
 It allows you to control authentication and authorization via the IDP while leveraging Joomla's group-based access control.
 The extension consists of a system plugin and an administrator component.